do3cc/isotopp.github.io/_posts/2021-10-26-metaverse.md

 ## [Pastry Eth Thread](https://twitter.com/PastryEth/status/1423803492314009606)

-Krypto Dummlall mit einigen guten Ideen, aber Illusionen über wie es laufen wird
+Crypto Dummlall mit einigen guten Ideen, aber Illusionen über wie es laufen wird
 - "1/5 of Facebook now working on AR", für FB ist das Metaverse zur Zeit "Oculus", "VR".
 Das ist ein gefährlicher Tunnelblick (siehe oben "casual").
 - "The "Metaverse" is a virtual space created by the convergence of virtually enhanced physical reality, AR & the internet: Our current 2D search based version of the internet is giving way to a fully 3D immersive reality": Das ist Quatsch, solange 3D nicht komplett Casual konsumierbar wird, und eine 3D Brille ist derzeit isolierend, schwer und verkabelt.
-3D Assets in Pancake Games sind leichter und direkt verkaufbar, jetzt.
+3D Assets in Pancake Games sind leichter und direkt zu verkaufen, jetzt.
 "Cosmetics"
 - "The Metaverse is always “on” & is beyond the control of any individual.
 It exists in real time, can host any size audience, has a functioning economy, spans across platforms, provides interoperability for digital assets, & consists of the content and experiences its users create."
 Das Konzept 2nd 2nd Life, und die "3D Shoppingmalls" der frühen 90er feiern fröhliche Urständ, als Konzept nicht falsch und gleichzeitig total falsch.
 3D Events, die Presence ersetzen sind interessant, aber super hart.
-Auch hier Korean Cultural Technology, K-POP Konsum während Covid (Pancake, large Audiences, Gemeinschaftserrlebnisse, "VR" Nebensache)
+Auch hier Korean Cultural Technology, K-POP Konsum während COVID-19 (Pancake, large Audiences, Gemeinschaftserlebnisse, "VR" Nebensache)
 - "In the Metaverse, the earning power for young creators won’t be limited to the top 1%.
 There will be an entire new era of young entrepreneurs making a living in virtual worlds, earning real value and steady income quicker than ever imagined."
 LOL.
 In erster Linie geht es um Zollhäuschen entlang der Verwertungskette, mit dem durch Creators erschaffenen Mehrwert als Motor.
 - "Creators who were once limited in their ability by technological constraints, lack of capital, time, or creativity, now have everything that is needed.
 What happens when physical objects are dematerialized?
 All formerly scarce materials become abundant."
 LOL.
 DRM all the way ist notwendig, damit das funktioniert.
 Außerdem das Dauerversprechen vom Creators Paradise, wenn es tatsächlich um Monopolisierung der Wertschöpfungskette geht.